Xosha Roquemore

 Xosha Roquemore (/ˈzoʊʃə ˈroʊkmɔːr/ ZOH-shə-_-ROHK-mor; born December 11, 1984) is an American actress.
 She is best known for her roles as Jo Ann in Precious and Tamra in The Mindy Project.

 Early life and education

+Roquemore was born in in Los Angeles.
+She has stated that her father learned of the existence of the Xhosa people of South Africa while directing a play about Shaka Zulu and "liked the look of [the name], but switched the h and o to make it easier [to pronounce]."

-Roquemore was born in in Los Angeles, and is named after the Xhosa people of South Africa.
-Although the name is not Xhosa nor does it exist in the language.
-She started acting when she joined The Amazing Grace Conservatory, in ninth grade.
+Roquemore began acting when she joined The Amazing Grace Conservatory, in ninth grade.
 After graduating from high school, she moved to New York City and graduated from the Tisch program at New York University.

 Career

 Roquemore starred in her first major film as Jo Ann in Precious.
 In 2013, she was cast in a recurring role on Kirstie, based on her work in the series pilot.
 Her role, however, was recast after she was added as a series regular to The Mindy Project after a three-episode guest star stint.